 These courses are designed to give Leaders, Educators, and Rabbis the skills to function effectively as full- or part-time professionals in their communities.
 When combined with the supervised fieldwork that is part of their training, our professionals graduate with both the academic and real-life experiences and information they will need to be successful and to support dynamic communities.

-PS 310) Philosophic Guidance and Counseling Officiant Program – Developing proficiency through knowledge and practicum in order to provide professional philosophical guidance in matters concerning family dynamics and issues in executing life cycles.
+PS 310) Philosophic Guidance and Counseling Officiant and Leadership Programs – Developing proficiency through knowledge and practicum in order to provide professional philosophical guidance in matters concerning family dynamics and issues in executing life cycles.
 CR: 1

 PS 370) Field Work for Officiant Program – Create a life cycle sampler under the direction of an IISHJ certified Leader or IISHJ Rabbi (can be text or video) of original or new compilations of one each of the following ceremonies: baby naming; bar/bat mitzvah; Secular Humanistic Jewish wedding or intercultural wedding; memorial, funeral and/or interment and/or ashes scattering.
 CR: 1